There’s no doubt there’s a growing interest in being more mindful nowadays.

 So the next time you want to purchase anything, ask yourself, “do I really want this?
 Or am I just trying to stop or avoid a feeling of depression, frustration, anger, or loneliness?”

 You’re going to be shocked when you ask yourself these informed questions.
-And becoming aware might just encourage you to be more attentive before searching for your wallet.
+Additionally, becoming more aware might just encourage you to be more attentive before searching for your wallet.

 Popular: How to Set Intentions for the Day – 10 Easy Steps